-It is a well-established fact that most electronics manufacturing companies retest their products more than what is ideal.
+However, it is a well-established fact that most electronics manufacturing companies retest their products more than what is ideal.
 It is a very familiar scenario for companies with outsourced manufacturing but also for OEM companies with in-house manufacturing.
-Unfortunately, it is also a problem that also is almost invisible.

 The consequence of retesting is both expensive and potentially damaging.
-Excessive retesting represents two overall problems on a spectrum from less severe to more severe:
+Excessive retesting represents overall problems on a spectrum from less severe to more severe:

 On the less severe end of the spectrum, the only consequence of retesting a product is that it takes time and steals bandwidth from the test throughput.
 It could be something as simple as the test operators’ impression that the test system itself is the source of the problems.
 If a test fails, it is only natural to test it repeatedly.
 Hoping that whatever problem they suspect will ease off.